 - Mark S. Joshi, "The concepts and practice of Mathematical Finance", Cambridge University Press, 2nd Edition (2008). - 2.
 Paul Wilmott, Sam Howison, and Jeff Dewynne "The Mathematics of Financial derivatives" Cambridge University press, 1995. - 3.
 S.M.
 Ross "An Introduction to Mathematical finance" Cambridge University Press. - 4.
-J J McCutcheon and Dr W F Scott, "An Introduction to the Mathematics of Finance" Heinemann, 1986. - 5.
-Bowers, Newton L et al. "Actuarial mathematics" 2nd ed.
+J J McCutcheon and Dr W F Scott, "An Introduction to the Mathematics of Finance" Heinemann, 1986. - Bowers, Newton L et al. "Actuarial mathematics" 2nd ed.
 Society of Actuaries, 1997. - 6.
 Butcher, M V; Nesbitt, Cecil J. "Mathematics of compound interest".
 Ulrich's Books, 1971. - 7.
 Ingersoll, Jonathan E. Rowman & Littlefield, "Theory of financial decision making" 1987. - 8.
 Kellison, Stephen G. "The theory of interest".2nd ed.
 Irwin, 1991.

-- Describe how to use a generalised cash-flow model to describe financial transactions - Describe how to take into account the time value of money using the concepts of compound interest and discounting. - Show how interest rates or discount rates may be expressed in terms of different time periods. - Demonstrate a knowledge and understanding of real and money interest rates.
+- CO1: describe how to use a generalised cash-flow model to describe financial transactions - CO2: describe how to consider the time value of money using the concepts of compound interest and discounting.

+- CO3: show how interest rates or discount rates may be expressed in terms of different time periods. - CO4: demonstrate a knowledge and understanding of real and money interest rates. - CO5: calculate the present value and the accumulated value of a stream of equal or unequal payments using specified rates of interest and the net present value at a real rate of interest, assuming a constant rate of inflation. - CO6: describe how a loan may be repaid by regular installments of interest and capital.